tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 ## Run and Package Apps

 Now, we can write simple nw.js apps.
-Next is to learn how to run and package them.
+Next is to learn more about how to run and package them.

 **Run the App**